One of the strongest weapons against COVID-19 variants may be a vaccine the FDA hasn't approved yet

 "If you give that vaccine to many, many more people as the first dose, that ends hospitalization and deaths immediately, while if you give two doses close together, you'll be selfishly giving those two doses to half the number of people, slowing down that rollout and the protection of the population," Pollard said.

-With more than 500,000 people dead in the U.S., and new variants are on the horizon, the need to roll out more shots more quickly has never been higher.
+With more than 500,000 people dead in the U.S., and new variants continuing to emerge, the need to roll out more shots more quickly has never been higher.